 Landfill Engineering Support for the County of Madera Public Works Department

-Tetra Tech has been providing multidiscipline landfill planning, design, engineering, and regulatory compliance support at the Fairmead Landfill in Madera County, California, since 2007.
+Tetra Tech has provided multidiscipline landfill planning, design, engineering, and regulatory compliance support at the Fairmead Landfill in Madera County, California, since 2007.

 Landfill owners face many challenges in providing fiscally and environmentally responsible service to their local community.
 They must provide long-term waste disposal capacity to residents and businesses; maintain environmental controls to protect the public; comply with local, state, and federal regulatory standards; find ways to reduce, reuse, and recycle waste resources; and maintain the financial sustainability of their operations.